Doesn't seem familiar? Jump to the "Ultra" help about assigning grades.

 Next, rename the recording and add alternative text to make it accessible to all users.
 The system uses the recording time and date for these fields by default.
 Select Insert recording to finish the process and insert the feedback into the editor.

-You can grade items without viewing user information.
+You can grade items without viewing student information.
 The students appear in random order without identifying information.
 Anonymous grading is helpful to reduce bias when grading.

 - Access a column header's menu and select Grade with User Names Hidden.

 Access a grade cell's menu and select an attempt.
 On the Grade Details page, select Hide User Names.
 Select OK.
 A new attempt opens.